unknowall/xASM/README.md

 - Supports the generation of extremely small executable files (for example, the Hello World example is only 444 bytes).
 - Provides flexible macro definitions and structure support.
 - Easy to extend, making it suitable for learning low-level assembly language and compiler development.
+- Standalone Execution: A single-file compiler with no external dependencies (.NET/VC runtime not required)

 # xASM - 32位 x86 汇编语言编译器